CART

 Water renewal refers to the processes by which water initially in a semi-enclosed domain is progressively replaced by water originating from its environment.
 The rate at which water is renewed may be characterised by having recourse to the aforementioned timescales.
 This was exemplified by several publications focussing on the water renewal of the Scheldt Estuary (Belgium / The Netherlands).
 The relationship between water renewal, connectivity and the concept of exposure is also being explored, by means of theoretical developments, idealised models and realistic numerical simulations.

 CART has been designed in such a way that it can be applied to reactive transport problems of any nature.
-Accordingly, new timescales can more of less easily be cast in the CART framework.
-The next challenge to be taken up is to use CART outside the realm of geophysical and environmental fluid flows.
+Accordingly, new timescales can more of less easily be cast in the CART framework (see, e.g., an application to urban hydraulics).